rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 1. If an automated server upgrade fails, an administrator must log in and complete the work.
-2. The automation occurs on port 22 on Linux and port 445 on Windows.
-If these ports are inactive, the server automation process fails but the account still upgrades.
-If you don't want to use port 22 or 443, Rackspace can make a manual change that enables you to rerun the automation on a different port.
+2. The automation occurs on port `22` on Linux and port `445` on Windows.
+If these ports are inactive, the server automation process fails, but the account still upgrades.
+If you don't want to use port `22` or `443`, Rackspace can make a manual change that enables you to rerun the automation on a different port.
 3. If you have older servers that run operating systems that Managed Operations doesn't support, an AM can provide you with options for moving